micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 * write it.
 * execute it.

-Permissions for a file will specify which of the three actions above can be performed for groups an users in an OS.
+Permissions for a file will specify which of the three actions above can be performed for groups and users in an OS.

 For every file, there are 3 types of permissions: permissions for the owner, for the owning group and for everyone else.
 Remember that there are three possibles actions a user can take on a file - read (r), write (w), execute (x) - so for each of the three permissions we need three actions.